aiXander/Realtime_PyAudio_FFT/README.md

 `pip install -r requirements.txt`

-You also might have to
+You also might have to:

 `sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0` (tested on Ubuntu) or